We Tested the Best Humidifiers and Our Top Pick Covers the Largest Square Footage We’ve Seen

 • Capacity: Up to 18 gallons per day

-• Compatible square footage: 2,800 to 5,300 square feet (depending on the construction of your home)
+• Compatible square footage: 5,300 square feet

 The AprilAire 700 is a high-output steam humidifier that works in conjunction with a furnace and can provide precise humidity levels for tightly constructed homes of up to 5,300 square feet.
 Whole-house humidifiers can maintain optimal air quality levels inside the home, which can help tackle dry skin and static shock.

 Once the digital humidistat is set, onboard sensors ensure automatic maintenance of the desired humidity, so this is a set-and-forget device.
-Alarm lights on the main unit warn of when the water panel needs to be replaced or when the humidifier needs to be serviced.
+Alarm lights on the main unit warn users when the water panel needs to be replaced or when the humidifier needs to be serviced.

 Get the AprilAire humidifier for large rooms at Amazon.

-Vornado EVDC500 Energy Smart Evaporative Humidifier
+Vornado Evap40 Evaporative Humidifier

 Product Specs